ifbowen/IBCoder/MBCoder/Pods/SQLCipher/README.md

 ## SQLCipher

-SQLCipher extends the [SQLite](https://www.sqlite.org) database library to add security enhancements that make it more suitable for encrypted local data storage such as on-the-fly encryption, tamper evidence, and key derivation.
-Based on SQLite, SQLCipher closely tracks SQLite and periodically integrates stable SQLite release features.
+SQLCipher extends the [SQLite](https://www.sqlite.org) database library to add security enhancements that make it more suitable for encrypted local data storage like:

+- on-the-fly encryption
+- tamper detection
+- memory sanitization
+- strong key derivation

+SQLCipher is based on SQLite and stable upstream release features are periodically integrated.

 SQLCipher is maintained by Zetetic, LLC, and additional information and documentation is available on the official [SQLCipher site](https://www.zetetic.net/sqlcipher/).